In this in-depth digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 They don’t hire cheap writers from Fiverr.
 The company hires the best writers who have first-hand knowledge of the topic and their tools.

 In essence, they don’t just hire writers.
-They rope in marketing experts who are knee-deep in the SEO trenches daily.
+They rope in online marketing experts who are knee-deep in the SEO trenches daily.

 This explains why their content is: